OnePlus TV: Hardware

 The OnePlus TV Y1S and Y1S Edge feature a bezel-less display design, with the Edge having a metallic coating on the bottom bezel.
 The two models are both available in two sizes – 43 inches (with Full HD) and 32 inches (with HD resolution).
 Both TVs have support for HDR10+, HDR10, and HLG format support for a superior viewing experience.

 The Y1S Edge series comes with a 24W speaker instead of 20W on the OnePlus TV Y1S.
 The rest of the specs are similar to the Y1S series.
 This offline-specific duo also comes with TÜV Rhineland Certification, which is not available on the regular Y1S variants.
 The company claims that their new x64-based processor provides 30% improvement over the previous Y1 series.

 Software

 The TVs come with HDR10+, HDR10, and HLG format support.
 All the Y1S series devices run Google's Android TV 11 OS and come with Dolby Audio support and an auto low-latency mode (ALLM).
 They come with a game mode that activates ALLM, which the company claims will provide an immersive experience.
 Connectivity options include dual-band Wi-Fi with 5 GHz and 2.4 GHz band support and Bluetooth support.
 The Y1S and Y1S Edge will also allow users to cast their smartphones with the help of the Smart Casting feature and support Chromecast and Miracast.
 They are also DLNA-certified.
-The TVs come with Kids Mode, Eye Comfort Mode and digital wellbeing along with a companion app called OnePlus Connect App.
+The TVs come with Kids Mode, Eye Comfort Mode and digital well being along with a companion app called OnePlus Connect App.